Sidd5arth/weather-app/README.md

-# This is one of the project that as given to me in the initial days of my frontend inter training at Zigram india.
+# This is one of the project that was given to me in the initial days of my frontend inter training at Zigram india.

 - what I have learnt from this ?